Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 Are there student clubs and organizations that focus on entrepreneurship?

-There are a variety of student-led clubs and organizations that focus on entrepreneurship.
-The Harvard College Ventures (HV)and Harvard Undergraduate Capital Partners are two student-led organizations that work with venture capital firms and entrepreneurs.
+There are a variety of student-led clubs and organizations including SEAS-affiliated student organizations that focus on entrepreneurship.
+The Harvard Undergraduate Ventures (HUV) and Harvard Undergraduate Capital Partners are two student-led organizations that work with venture capital firms and entrepreneurs.

 Harvard's entrepreneurs benefit greatly from our proximity to Boston and the startup communities surrounding our campuses.
 Learn more about the resources available on campus and in the region through the resource lists below.